Finture/Flowee-BPMS-Docs/content/user-guide/spring-boot-integration/develop-and-test.md

 ## Camunda Assertions

-The [Camunda 7 Assertions]({{< ref "/user-guide/testing/_index.md#camunda-assertions" >}}) library is
-integrated with the Camunda Spring Boot Starter in order to make testing processes in your Spring Boot application easier.
+The [Flowee BPMS Assertions]({{< ref "/user-guide/testing/_index.md#camunda-assertions" >}}) library is integrated with the Camunda Spring Boot Starter in order to make testing processes in your Spring Boot application easier.

 ### Using Assertions with Context Caching

-Out of the box, the Camunda 7 Assertions library tries to use the default engine or the (single) one that is available.
+Out of the box, the Flowee BPMS Assertions library tries to use the default engine or the (single) one that is available.
 Since when using Context Caching multiple engines are used in different contexts, binding the correct Process Engine to the Camunda Assertions library is required